cforlando/FOIA-Auto-Requester/README.md

 ## Contributing

 It's possible to add new requests to requests.config.json without having to test the program yourself.
 Contact us and/or create issues with any questions, bugs, or to add your request to the production version.
+Use [this GitHub issue](https://github.com/cforlando/FOIA-Auto-Requester/issues/4) as an example.

 ## License